Justin-Zog/neural_networks_and_evolution/doc/logicSpitball.md

 Implementing this frequency coding algorithm will help organisms with prioritizing which tasks to perform.

-## Methods For Organisms Reproducing

-### Intro

-Because each organism can only have a max of one of each specific type of input and output nodes, breeding creatures is more tricky than I first envisioned.
-For example, an easy way to create offspring from 2 parents would be to take the first half of one parents genome and combine it with the second half of the other parents genome.
-While this simple formula sounds great, it would not work.
-This is because any given type of input node can be found anywhere within the genome.
-If we used the aforementioned formula, there is a high probability that we will end up with organisms that have more than one input node of a specific type.
-So how do we successfully breed creatures while still following all the rules and nuances of the genome?

-### Solution 1:

-In heterosexual breeding, and this method should extend to any amount breeding (see *SStudying How Reproductive Means Affects Evolution* for more details), we can use the below formula to stop stay within the rules of a valid `Genome`.
-The formula is specifically for heterosexual reproduction but can be easily adapted for tri, quad, and hexa sexual reproduction.

-1. Create four separate groups.
-Group 1 will contain the first half of parent 1's genome.
-Group 2 will contain the second half of parent 2's genome.
-Group 3 will contain the second half of parent 1's genome.
-Group 4 will contain the first half of parent 2's genome.

-2. Have a function parse through the first two groups `strands` and determine if there are too many input/output nodes of a specific type.
-If there are, the function will at random decide to use the strand from parent 1 or parent 2.
-If it chooses to use parent 1's input/output node, then a node from group 4 is added to the offsprings Genome to compensate for the input node that was lost from parent 2.
-Vice versa if parent 2's input node is used.
-When choosing a node from these groups, the function ensures that the new node being introduced is not an input/output node that already exists on the new organism.

-3. Once all clashing `strands` have been taken care of, we have a new organism with a new genome and create the `Neural Network` and anything else need to create the new organism.

 ## Studying How Reproductive Means Affects Evolution

 ### Intro